The Story Behind My Japanese Doll Oil Painting Collection: What Beauty Meant in the Heian Period

 I'm intensely attracted to the Japanese Heian Period ( running from 794 to 1185 or 1192) culture.
 Their everyday living is the source of my inspiration in art.

-What was Beauty in the Heian Period
+The Story Behind My Japanese Doll Oil Painting Collection: What Beauty Meant in the Heian Period

-Appearance V.S.
-Personality
+Appearance vs. Personality

-"A woman's beauty is not about appearance.
-It's the personality that seeps out from within, and that's beautiful, like oxidized silver.
-That's a true beauty.
+"A woman’s beauty is not about appearance.
+It’s the personality that seeps from within, like oxidized silver—that’s true beauty.
+The more you adorn yourself, the more you’re covering up the void."

 Previous